 After the damages have been confirmed by a professional that the repairs will exceed your deductible it’s now time to call your homeowner’s insurance provider and inform them of the damage incurred.
 Share the pictures and assessment of the damage without delay.
 The insurance claim department will then send you your claim number and assign a field adjuster to come out and assess the damage and begin the settlement process so that you can get your home put back to pre-storm damage condition.

-4. Hire A Professional Contractor Or Repair Service Company
+Hire A Professional Contractor or Repair Service Company

 Pick a reputable contractor that has experience with doing insurance claim work.
-Professional storm damage contractors are not only experienced in insurance mitigation, they are also efficient, prompt and helpful in reducing the overall stress that happens after your home gets damaged.
-Most experienced contractors coordinate directly with your insurance provider as well, reducing your added stress of ensuring everything is streamlined, in order and not left off the claim.
+Professional storm damage contractors are not only experienced in insurance mitigation, but they are also efficient, prompt, and helpful in reducing the overall stress that happens after your home gets damaged.
+Most experienced contractors coordinate directly with your insurance provider as well, reducing the added stress of ensuring that everything is streamlined in order to not leave any information off the claim.

 Moreover, just be wary of scammers, often door knockers.
 There are a lot of service providers that are not certified and seek to benefit from vulnerable homeowners after a storm.
-If any service provider asks for payment upfront, avoiding having them restore the damage for you.
+If any service provider asks for payment upfront, avoid hiring them to restore the damage for you.

 5. Mitigate Risks Going Forward

-To prevent the same roof storm damage from incurring again, invest in a great professional service provider.
-One that uses the best products, latest tools and installation methods to make the repair to restore your home – especially when it comes to roof repair.
+To prevent future storm damage, invest in a great professional service provider.
+Choose one that uses the best products, latest tools, and installation methods to make the repair to restore your home – especially when it comes to roof repair.

 You can even have emergency measures in place for the next storm as follows: